frogshark7/PalmSight/README.md

 3. Setting up the models and deploying on SageMaker

-Configure your AWS credentials and install the necessary libraries through requirements.txt Follow the steps given by the AWS Marketplace guide to configure the model in the AWS CLI environment

-To configure both model's endpoints run:
+To configure the YOLO and RCNN models' endpoints run:

 ```
 python3 yolo3.py